Métis Community and Heritage

 The signature of the Kaskaskia is 26.
 The Great Peace of Montréal 1701.

-The Malette family (Mallet, Maillet) is, moreover, associated with the founder of a Midwest settlement known as Maillettown, described by Louise Seymour Houghton in her book Our Debt to the Red Man.
+The Malette family name (Mallet, Maillet) is, moreover, associated with the founder of a Midwest settlement known as Maillettown, described by Louise Seymour Houghton in her book Our Debt to the Red Man.
 The French-Indian in the Development of the United States (1918) as a “métis village,” reported as being inhabited only by Métis men, who, when learning from Paulette Maillet of the capture of one of their own by the British, went to rescue their fellow before retreating to Cahokia.

 Old Métis and Canayen settlements such as Maillettown, and other settlements originally situated in the “Pays des Illinois,” were eventually affected by colonial wars and incoming settlers in ever greater numbers.
 Many of the Métis families from the Midwest, the southern Great Lakes, and Detroit areas moved to the East, North, and West.
 A number of Half-Breed tracts (reservations) were created along the Mississippi, adjacent to Illinois, in Missouri, further north to Lake Pepin (part of the 1830 Treaty of Prairie du Chien).
 The Métis from La Pointe also signed the 1847 Treaty of Fond du Lac, including the Cadotte, Roy, Sayer, and Corbin.